What debugging AI agents taught me about observability

 }

 Nobody tells you this, but the prompt is code.
+The exact prompt, with the exact context assembled at that moment, is what produced the output.
 If you can’t reproduce the prompt, you can’t reproduce the behavior.
+Step 4 of any replay-based debugging workflow depends on having it.

 export async function logLLMCall(params: {